agile-lab-dev/witboost-cdp-impala-specific-provisioner/docs/HLD.md

 - **Database policy**: `$DBName_access_policy`
 - **Table access policy**: `$DBName_$TableName_access_policy`

 These access policies are granted to single users and groups using roles as intermediaries.
-Read-write access is granted to the owner role, which will include the data product owner user and the development group, while read-only access is granted to the user role, where the allowed users and groups (through the updateacl operation) will be assigned.
+Read-write access is granted to the owner role, which will include the data product owner user and the development group, while read-only access is granted to the user role, this last one used only for Output Ports, where the allowed users and groups (through the updateacl operation) will be assigned.

 Role names:
 - **Owner role**: `$Domain_$DPName_$MajorVersion_owner`